aprbw/ArianDLPrimer/README.md

 * Explainable AI for Time Series Classification: A Review, Taxonomy and Research Directions https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9895252

 ## Basic Concepts

+By basic, I do not mean that this where people should start.
+That would be the pre-requisite.
+I do not mean that this is going to be easy either.
+I think people should have gotten dirty with a couple of hands on project before getting to this stage.
+I think, only by then people are going to be able the appreciate the basics, as in the different theories on what are the elementary building blocks, the fundamentals.
+Note that, as this is only a baby science, nobody knows what it works yet.
+But below is a collection of some theories that are most probably wrong, but contains some useful heuristic to help us along the way.
+I think it is worth slowing down and understanding every ideas in this section.

 * Universal Approximation Theorem https://medium.datadriveninvestor.com/how-ai-works-explained-with-an-analogy-from-finance-9d89a919cd74
 * [Manifold Hypothesis](http://colah.github.io/posts/2014-03-NN-Manifolds-Topology/) and NeuralODE
 * Yann LeCun